marcusoftnet/marcusoftnet.github.io/_posts/2017-08-23-from-push-to-pull---the-essence-of-lean.md

 ---
 layout: post
-title: "From push to pull - the essence of lean"
+title: "From push to pull - the essence of kanban"
 author: "Marcus Hammarberg"
 date: 2017-08-23 10:47:16
 tags: